-Shave clubs offer an alternative to shopping for razor blades in-store, especially when you uncertain about quality and cost.
+Shave clubs offer an alternative to shopping for razor blades in-store, especially when you’re uncertain about quality and cost for your shaving.
 That’s why Harry’s razors created their premium German razor blade brand to send disposable razor blade cartridges straight to your door.

 For those unfamiliar with shave clubs, Harry’s is like a Dollar Shave Club or hipster Gilette brand with a variety of razors, blades, and men’s beard care products.

 Do these razors stand up to competitors?
 If you’re looking for a unique shaver and affordable replacement blades, then this Harry’s razors review is for you.

 Harry’s Shave Club offers a subscription service for men’s razors and related shaving products.
 Typically, you’ll get 8 disposable cartridges for about $15 with shave gel for $6 extra.
 Depending how often you shave, subscription may vary from every 2 to 5 months.